Cannabis in Australia: 2000–2012

-2012–2021
+2012–2024

 In 2015, Tasmania passed the Industrial Hemp Act allowing for the commercial production of industrial hemp under license.

+In May 2015, AusCann announced that they were planning to grow cannabis sativa on Norfolk Island.
+The two-hectare site would provide up to ten tonnes of product, with plans to export to Canada.
+AusCann was the first company in Australia to be granted a license to grow and export medicinal cannabis.
+AusCann also explored the possibility of growing cannabis on Christmas Island.
+However, by late 2016, those plans were abandoned.

 On 25 June 2015, the Senate referred an inquiry into personal choice and community impacts to the Senate Economics References Committee for inquiry and report by 13 June 2016.
 Due to the general election on 2 July 2016, this inquiry lapsed and was subsequently not re-referred in the 45th Parliament.
 The committee tabled an interim Interim Report Into The Sale & Use Of Marijuana & Associated Products in May 2016, which recommended that, "the Australian Government, in conjunction with the states and territories, undertake an objective assessment of prohibition, decriminalisation, limited deregulation and legalisation, including a full cost-benefit analysis, based on the outcomes of these options in other parts of the world".